stoolio/gdc_site/README.md

       # insert helpers here
     end

 and then copying them over once they are working.
-This saves having to lots of restarting of Sinatra.
+This saves lots of restarting of Sinatra.

 ## Directory Strucutre